 Market cap can also provide a rough gauge of a company's stability.
 Large-cap companies tend to be less vulnerable to the ups and downs of the market than mid-cap companies, and mid-cap companies are generally less susceptible to volatility than small-cap companies.

+These generalizations are no guarantee that any particular large-cap company will weather a downturn well or that any particular small-cap company will or won't thrive.
 Still, market cap can be a useful gauge—particularly when it comes to diversifying your portfolio.
 When you diversify, you aim to manage your risk by spreading out your investments.
 You can diversify by investing among different asset classes; for example, by investing in both stocks and bonds.
 And you can also diversify within asset classes.
-Investing in small-cap and large-cap stocks would be one example of diversifying within one asset class (stocks).
+Investing in small-cap and large-cap stocks is one example of diversifying within one asset class (stocks).